-Let's illustrate with the experiences of a different city from our research (we'll refer to them as "the City").
-We'll show how the City navigated the tension of breadth and depth.
+Let's illustrate with the experiences of a different city from our research (we'll refer to it as "the City"), showing how it navigated the tension of breadth and depth.
 The City had established a foundation for racial justice and equity, including compelling data on disparities throughout the community.
-The City first rolled out a series of simple questions as part of the budget process:
+It first rolled out a series of simple questions as part of the budget process: